 When I served as president of a high school booster club, I loved building a sense of community and shared purpose with parents, faculty, coaches, business owners, and local government leaders.
-But every now and then when the workload became frustrating or I begged volunteers for their time, I asked myself "why do we do all of this?"
+But every now and then when the workload became frustrating or I begged volunteers for their time, I asked myself "why do we put ourselves through this?"

 Booster clubs provide many benefits.
 Clubs can recruit volunteers to help staff performing arts events and athletic concession stands.
 They can foster spirit and support for a team or a school.
 They can provide opportunities for students and athletes.
 They can offer scholarships, and much more.
 But none of this is possible without one thing: money.